Nature Photographer Of The Year 2021

 When you enter this nature photography contest you have the chance to become the Nature Photographer of the Year 2020 and win great prizes.
 But that’s not all, you’ll also support nature conservation.
-We have founded the Nature Talks Foundation (Stichting Nature Talks) to work with and support nature conservation organisations.
-So join today, show us your stunning images, become the Nature Photographer of the Year 2020 and also help us to take care of nature.
+We have founded the Nature Talks Foundation (Stichting Nature Talks) to work with and support nature conservation organizations.
+So join today, show us your stunning images from this year, last year, or years back and become the Nature Photographer of the Year 2021 and also help us to take care of nature.

-We have 11 categories, a (free) youth categorie and the “Fred Hazelhoff Portfolio Award”.
+We have 13 categories, including a (free) youth categorie and the “Fred Hazelhoff Portfolio Award”.
 Feel free to submit and we hope to see your images between the finalists.

-The award ceremony wil be during our yearly Nature Talks Photo Festival in the weekend of the 14th and 15th of November 2020 in the Netherlands.
-We will show all the finalists, runners up, category winners and of course the overall winner, the Nature Photographer of the Year 2020!
+The award ceremony will be during our yearly Nature Talks Photo Festival in the weekend of the 13th and 14th of November 2021 in the Netherlands.
+We will show all the finalists, runners-up, category winners and of course the overall winner, the Nature Photographer of the Year 2020!
 The finalists and winning images will also be in a photo exhibition on the festival before this exhibition will be traveling through the Netherlands, Belgium and France.
 Share your passion!
 Let Nature Talk!

 In each category the jury will determine a winner, a runner-up and 3 highly commended.
 The winners of a category will receive €500 in prize money (in cash).
 The runner-ups will win prizes worth €250 (in products).
 The highly commended photographers receive the honour and an encouragement.
 The winner of the youth category will receive a prize worth €250 (in products).
 The runner-up in this category will receive a prize worth €125 (in products).

-All awarded images will be shown in the exhibition at the Nature Talks Photo Festival and in a travelling exhibition in the Netherland, Belgium and France.
+All awarded images will be shown in the exhibition at the Nature Talks Photo Festival and in a traveling exhibition in the Netherland, Belgium and France.